April 5th, 2020 | From Home: Tips and Tricks For Working From a Home Office.

 How To Deal With Your New Life As an Employee Working From Home?

 How do overcome all these issues?
 There are many solutions you can consider.
 The obvious ones are, among others:

 - Creating a home office, with a clean desk and a minimal amount of items and distractors around,

 - Experimenting with various working schedules,

-- Making sure that your working- and sleeping hours are regular,
+- Make sure that your working- and sleeping hours are regular,

 - Eating well,

-- Exercising regularly (btw, in times of the corona crisis, there are lots of good free online training programs such as Natalia Vtuyrina’s stretching class).
+- Exercising regularly (by the way, in times of the corona crisis, there are lots of good free online training programs such as Natalia Vtuyrina’s stretching class)

 But, there are also more non-obvious (mental) tricks that are equally important.
 From my experience, sticking to these rules can make a difference between descending into a feeling of imprisonment and apathy, and a true blast while working from home.

 People who can successfully carry on with working in isolation usually have double standards for empathy.
 It sounds counterintuitive, but to stay in command of your life while working from home, you need to treat yourself worse than you normally treat other people.